joestump/reader/README.md

 - 🔌 Plugin framework for oEmbed providers
 - ☀️ Light and 🌙 Dark themes

+## Coming Soon

+- 🔍 SearXNG plugin that redirects search results to Reader.
+- 📰 FreshRSS plugin that converts feed item bodies with reader mode versions of the items' URLs.

 ## 📸 Screenshots

 ### Article View